openkfw/open-geodata-model/docs/index.md

 In case all codes have to be assigned to all locations, then please create a new row for each location, with the only difference being the DAC 5 Purpose Classification.
 For the complete list of codes, see table sheet "DAC Purpose Codes" of the Excel Template.

-**Budget Share:**

-The budget share allocated to this location in €.
-The sum of all locations in a project should add up to the budget sum in Inpro/PMT including overheads.
-Data from private partners/PEA must not be entered here!
-If the budget shares of all locations are to be provided, the budget sum will be provided by the KfW counterpart in the geodata collection ToR > Annex 3.2.

-**Exact vs. Approximate locations:**

-In case you already know your exact location coordinates, you may state them as “exact” locations.
-In case you don’t know (yet) your exact locations, or you only need to define administrative units (e.g. one entire country for a Policy-Based-Lending project, or a number of districts in a country for a decentralization project) or if you cannot communicate exact coordinates due to security restrictions in a conflict zone, you may state them as “approximate”.
-In case your location is an administrative unit (=approximate (admin unit) in Column S "Geographic Exactness"), which is available in GADM, you may state its GADM GID (e.g. VNM.1.1.1_1 in Vietnam) the GID level (e.g. level 4) and GADM Version (e.g. 4.0.4) = VNM.1.1.1_L4_1_4.0.4 as "Project-specific location identifier" in Column G.

-**How to provide lines and polygons?**

-If your location does not represent a single point location, please provide additional geoinformation in the KML format, e.g. for lines or polygons (e.g. in the case your location covers a forest area or an administrative unit like a district as a whole).
-In the section ‘Location data’, under ‘Latitude’ and ‘Longitude’, fill in the coordinates of the locations centroid.
-Provide the information of the additional columns in this section.
-For each row entry with additional geolocation, indicate the filename of the KML file in which the associated geometry is stored.
-The column `Primary Key` is used to associate an activity described in the excel sheet with its corresponding geolocation.
-It is very important this field is filled correctly.
-For each distinct location the primary key is equivalent both in the excel sheet and the associated KML file.
-Use whole numbers (integers) to construct the primary key.
-Similar to point locations, make sure that the geoinformation is delivered in unprojected coordinates on the WGS84 reference ellipsoid in the order LAT,LONG ("EPSG:4326").

 **Privacy, confidentiality and publication:**
 The Excel Template should be submitted without containing any personal data or any data that could be linked to individual persons, such as houses of private households.
 Please note, that KfW does not publish any exact coordinates of its project locations.
 Location data collection in fragile and conflict contexts should be treated with extra diligence.

-**For more info, please go to our Github-Site:  [Open Geodata model](https://github.com/openkfw/open-geodata-model)**